madslaz/Burp-Suite-Certified-Practitioner/OAuth Authentication.md

 ### Leaking AuthZ Codes and Access Tokens
 - Depending on the grant type, either a code or token is sent via the victim's browser to the `/callback` endpoint specified in the `redirect_uri` param of the authorization request.
 If the OAuth service fails to validate this URI properly, an attacker may be able to construct a CSRF-like attack, tricking the victim's browser into initiating an OAuth flow that will send the code or token to an attacker-controlled `redirect_uri`.
 - In the case of the authorization code flow, an attacker can potentially steal the victim's code before it is used.
 They can then send this code to the client app's legit `/callback` endpoint (the original `redirect_uri`) to get access to the user's account.
 In this scenario, an attacker does not even need to know the client secret or the resulting access token.
 As long as the victim has a valid session with the OAuth service, the client app will simply complete the code/token exchange on the attacker's behalf before logging them into the victim's account.
 Note that using `state` or `nonce` protection does not necessarily prevent these attacks because an attacker can generate new values from their own browser.
 - More secure authorization servers will require a `redirect_uri` paramter to be sent when exchanging the code as well.
 The server can then check whether this matches the one it received in the initial authorization request and reject the exchange if not.
 As this happens in server-to-server requests via a secure back-channel, the attacker is not able to control the second `request_uri` parameter.

+#### Flawed redirect_uri Validation

 #### OpenID Connect
 - OpenID Connect extends the OAuth protocol to provide a dedicated identity and authentication layer that sits on top of the basic OAuth implementation.